tillwf/fake-user-detection/README.md

 ### Features Construction

-This command will compute all the features define in the global variable `FEATURE_DICT`.
+This command will compute all the features defined by the global variable `FEATURE_DICT`.
-We will always compute all the features and select them during the training step.
+We will always compute all the features and select them, afterwards, during the training step.

 ```
 make features